-Press the Power button located at the lower-left corner of the front panel to start the oscilloscope.
-After the boot-up the oscilloscope will begin to perform its power-on tests automatically, after which the Default button can be pressed to recall the factory default settings.
+Press the Power button on the front panel to start the oscilloscope.
+After the boot-up the oscilloscope will begin to perform its power-on tests automatically.

 4.1.2 Probe Compensation

 When a passive probe is used for the first time, you should compensate it to match the input channel of the oscilloscope.
 Non-compensated or poorly compensated probes may increase measurement inaccuracy or error.
 The probe compensation procedures are as follows: